 - Stop by one of our offices (7575 E. Main St or at the Corporation Yard).

 ICMA Roth Application

 ICMA Roth Change Form

-This guide represents a summary of benefits provided by the City of Scottsdale to benefited employees.
+This information represents a summary of benefits provided by the City of Scottsdale to benefited employees.
 Every effort has been made to report information accurately.
 All information, including the amount of any benefit and employee eligibility of benefits, is subject to and governed by the terms and conditions of the applicable policy or plan documents.
-In all cases where any of the information provided in this guide differs from the amount of benefit actually provided by the policy or plan, the terms of the legal documents will control.
+In all cases where any of the information provided differs from the amount of benefit actually provided by the policy or plan, the terms of the legal documents will control.